sinc-lab/exp2GO/README.md

 **Pipeline of exp2GO for inferring GO labels**.
 A) Expression data.
 B) Expression pairwise Euclidean distance matrix dE among all genes in the study.
 C) Semantic data: GO annotations for well-known genes (gene 1, gene 2, ...); some genes in the study are completely unknown (gene A, gene B, ...).
 D) Semantic distance matrix dGO among all genes: with missing rows and columns because many genes are not semantically annotated.
 E) and F)With exp2GO it is possible to complete the missing distances in dGO, using the information available in B) and D).
 G) Once the dGO matrix is completed, GO annotations are assigned according to the reconstructed semantic space.
 From the closest set of genes with known GO terms, the potential terms
 (according to a Bayesian model) are sorted in descending order by their posterior probability.
 Finally, the candidate GO terms with the highest accumulated probability (in yellow) are assigned to each un-annotated gene (gene A, gene B, ...).

 This repository provides the data and several notebooks to use exp2GO.
 It is open sourced and free to use.
 If you use any part of this, please cite our work.

 ## Reproducing paper results

-The next notebooks reproduce the results presented in the paper.
+The next notebooks reproduce the results presented in the paper (by default for *Arabidopsis thaliana*):

 1. [Expression data](https://colab.research.google.com/github/sinc-lab/exp2GO/blob/master/notebooks/01_expression_ara_espinoza.ipynb):
-    - conversion of the original expression files to an unified format
+    - convert the original expression files to an unified format
     - remove the empty genes
-    - calculate several distance matrices (euclidean, correlation, cosine...)
+    - calculate the expression distance matrix (cosine distance by default)
+    - other notebooks are provided for [*Dictyostelium discoideum*](https://colab.research.google.com/github/sinc-lab/exp2GO/blob/master/notebooks/01_expression_dicty_zitnik.ipynb) and [*Saccharomyces cerevisiae*](https://colab.research.google.com/github/sinc-lab/exp2GO/blob/master/notebooks/01_expression_yeast_eisen.ipynb)

 - `02_annotations`:
   - extract [annotations](https://colab.research.google.com/drive/1K0fEeDMnyHTfTJhoHO3TKhLXbfaz1952) from GAF